Rachael Maza: Early life and education

 Rachael Zoa Maza is of Dutch, Torres Strait Islander (Meriam Mir) and Aboriginal Australian heritage, the daughter of Bob Maza, also an actor.
+She has a younger sister Lisa, and their father would encourage them to play guitar and sing together.

 She is a graduate of the Western Australian Academy of Performing Arts.

 Career

 Stage

 Maza has numerous stage credits (sometimes credited as Rachael Maza Long), since at least 1992.
-She has worked with Company B and Wesley Enoch for many years, with her performances at the Belvoir St Theatre including leading roles in Conversations with the Dead and The Dreamers.
+She worked with Company B and Wesley Enoch for many years, with her performances at the Belvoir St Theatre including leading roles in Conversations with the Dead and The Dreamers.
 She again worked with Enoch in The Sapphires, staged by the Melbourne Theatre Company and Sydney Festival.

-She has worked as part of The Black Arm Band and as the director of Lou Bennett's play Show Us Your Tiddas!.
+She directed Lou Bennett's play Show Us Your Tiddas! in 2007.
+In 2009, she appeared on stage with her younger sister, Lisa Maza, in a play that they had co-written.
+They were also sisters in the play.
+Also in that year, the sisters co-created Sisters of Gelam, which incorporated cabaret, puppetry, dance, and spoken word to present a story about two sisters who travel to the Torres Strait Island of Mer, their grandfather's Country.

 From 2008 to 2025, Maza was artistic director and co-CEO of Ilbijerri Theatre Company.
-In 2024, as a part of this role, she co-directed the musical Big names, No blankets about the formation of the Warumpi Band; her co-director is Anyupa Butcher the daughter of one of the band members Sammy Butcher.
+In 2024, for Ilbijerri, she co-directed the musical Big names, no blankets about the formation of the Warumpi Band.
+Her co-director was Anyupa Butcher, the daughter of band member Sammy Butcher.

+In February 2026, Maza is appearing on stage with her sister Lisa at the Malthouse Theatre in Melbourne, in the world premiere of Jada Alberts' play Black Light, directed by Alberts.

 Television and film

 Maza's first outing on Australian television was in the ABC Television series Heartland in 1994.
 She and Lillian Crombie, who also appeared in the series, were fresh out of acting school at that time.
 The series was written by Aboriginal Australians ans starred many Aboriginal actors, as well as Cate Blanchett in her first screen outing.

 She worked as a TV presenter on ABC Television's weekly show focusing on Indigenous Australians, Message Stick. and SBS's ICAM in 1997–1998.

-She has numerous credits as an actor in television series, including Wentworth, Winners and Losers, Halifax f.p., Stingers, SeaChange, Heartland (in which her father also had a role), A Country Practice, and Miss Fisher's Murder Mysteries.
+Maza has numerous credits as an actor in television series, including Wentworth, Winners and Losers, Halifax f.p., Stingers, SeaChange, Heartland (in which her father also had a role), A Country Practice, and Miss Fisher's Murder Mysteries.

 She acted in the films Cosi (1996), Radiance (1998), and Lilian's Story (1996).